This article describes how to download the latest beta malicious software (malware) definition update for Microsoft Forefront Client Security.

 To download the Microsoft Forefront Client Security beta malicious software definition update for 32-bit (x86-based) versions of Windows, click the following link:

-Note To install the update on a computer that is running Windows Vista, right-click the file, and then click Run As Administrator.
-If you are prompted for an administrator password or for confirmation, type the password, or click Continue.
+To install the update on a computer that is running Windows Vista, right-click the file, and then click Run As Administrator

 For product information about Microsoft Windows XP Professional x64 Edition, visit the following Microsoft Web site: